octospacc/sitoctt/en/blog/2022-08-26-sitoctt-da-3-mesi-ad-oggi.md

 At the end of the name there is always Octt, that is me.
 Whether it's a site, a place, a post office, what matters is that it's **mine**; and speaking precisely of this, of the fact that the site is mine, there is a lot to say.

 The site is mine because I have **complete freedom** to make it the way I want.
-If already in the mid-90s the only real limit for a website was the **creativity** of the person who built it, today the **potential** of the Web platform are truly **infinite**; although, in a certain way, it doesn't seem that way at all if you only frequent the common Web.
+If already in the mid-90s the only real limit for a website was the **creativity** of the person who built it, today the **potential** of the Web platform is truly **infinite**; although, in a certain way, it doesn't seem that way at all if you only frequent the common Web.

 The sites of the "_non-personal_" Internet all have the same same and banal appearance.
 Many blogs or demo sites use recycled graphic templates.
 Modern social platforms (Mastodon, Friendica, Pleroma, and so on and so forth) limit customization to a photo, a banner, and a description.
 Stuff like [Misskey](https://misskey-hub.net/en) already does more, but it absolutely doesn't reach the levels of **total customization**, with **granular precision**, that only a site The Web - even if it were a forum like those of the past, and not a private space - allows.